Care for the Wild International: Projects and campaigns

-The stance of Care for the Wild International on the poaching of elephants is backed by its funding of anti-poaching patrols and an elephant orphanage coupled with a re-release programme.
+The stance of Care for the Wild International on the poaching of elephants was backed by its funding of anti-poaching patrols and an elephant orphanage coupled with a re-release programme.
 This it does in association with the David Sheldrick Wildlife Trust in Kenya which manages an orphanage for motherless elephants and rhinoceroses.

 In April 2005, Care for the Wild International joined with the Wildlife Trust of India to confront the 14th Dalai Lama about the trade in tiger skins in Tibet, a campaign that changed attitudes in Tibet on the use of tiger pelts as clothing.

 Another campaign has endeavoured to prevent the sale of live turtles as food at Tesco supermarkets in China.
 Other campaigns have targeted the poaching of rhinoceroses for their horns, and the trade in ivory in the United States which imports large quantities of illegal ivory from poached elephants and which CITES has described as an "ivory trade problem country".

-Care for the Wild International has joined with the Center for Biological Diversity to produce a report "Extinction: It’s Not Just for Polar Bears" which describes the effects that climate change is having on the Arctic.
+Care for the Wild International joined with the Center for Biological Diversity to produce a report "Extinction: It’s Not Just for Polar Bears" which describes the effects that climate change is having on the Arctic.
 The report describes the changes taking place in the Arctic and what species are affected.
 It also provides an action plan for mitigating the problem.
 Other scientific reports have covered the ivory trade, the Chinese fur industry, the fate of tigers, the evidence supporting badger culling, the impact that hunting bushmeat has on primate populations and the management of elephants in South Africa.